mwiraszka/LondonChessClub/README.md

 <summary>v5.3.0 - June 5th, 2025</summary>

 - 🚀 Various minor improvements and optimizations to images and the Image Viewer component
+- 🔧 Upgrade to Angular v20 and update dependencies with security vulnerability fixes
-- 🔧 Simplify notification flow and display toasts on a separate overlay layer for a cleaner architecture and greater customizability
+- 🔧 Simplify notification flow and display toasts on a separate overlay layer for a cleaner architecture and better flexibility
 </details>

 <details>